Egnyte Connect Review

 You can easily add and manage users from the Egnyte settings page by clicking on the “user types & roles” tab.
 There, you’ll find two tabs to help accomplish those tasks: “configuration” and “users & groups.”

 There are three types of user you can setup: administrators, power users and standard users.
-Admins have all the basic control capabilities need to manage the cloud storage space, including adding new users.
+Admins have all the basic control capabilities needed to manage the cloud storage space, including adding new users.

 Power users are licensed users and, if configured to do so, can download the sync client, share folders and files, view users and groups and invite standard users.
 They can also keep a private folder for their personal files.
 Standard users can only access content through the web browser.